-20. (1) A member of the advisory committee, the relevant authority, the appeal 55 vice-chairperson, who shall act as chairperson if a chairperson contemplated in subsection (1), (2), (3) or (4) is unable to serve in that capacity or if the office becomes tribunal or a panel of appeal who is not in the full time employ of the State or an organ of state may, subject to subsection (2), be paid travelling, subsistence or other allowances in connection with the affairs of the committee, authority, tribunal or panel.

-- (2) The Minister, in consultation with the Minister in the national sphere of government responsible for state expenditure, or the Member of the Executive Council in consultation with the Minister and the Member of the Executive Council responsible for state expenditure in a province, as the case may be, may determine the amount, terms and conditions of the allowances contemplated in subsection (1). - (3) The Director-General or the head of the provincial department, as the case may be, shall pay the allowances contemplated in this section out of the funds and in accordance with the budget of the advisory committee, relevant authority, appeal tribunal or panel of appeal, as the case may be.
+- 20. (1) A member of the advisory committee, the relevant authority, the appeal tribunal or a panel of appeal who is not in the full time employ of the State or an organ of state may, subject to subsection (2), be paid travelling, subsistence or other allowances in connection with the affairs of the committee, authority, tribunal or panel. - (2) The Minister, in consultation with the Minister in the national sphere of government responsible for state expenditure, or the Member of the Executive Council 10 in consultation with the Minister and the Member of the Executive Council responsible for state expenditure in a province, as the case may be, may determine the amount, terms and conditions of the allowances contemplated in subsection (1). - (3) The Director-General or the head of the provincial department, as the case may be, shall pay the allowances contemplated in this section out of the funds and in accordance with the budget of the advisory committee, relevant authority, appeal tribunal or panel of appeal, as the case may be.